abdusco/abdus.dev/src/projects/askme/askme.md

 ![askme dialog](./askme.png)

-When saved with clicking the button or hitting `[ENTER]` key, app exits and answers are printed to console as JSON.
+When saved with clicking the Save button or hitting `[ENTER]` key, app exits and answers are printed to console as JSON.

 ```json
 {"new filename":"new.txt","year":"2020"}